-•4.
-Tree Nursery
+4. Tree Nursery

-The GRCA's nursery and tree planting programs are funded by fees charged for planting material (trees) and planting services, and augmented with surplus funds from other GRCA programs and services, funding from municipal levy and, periodically, donations are also received through the Grand River Conservation Foundation (GRCF).
+The GRCA's nursery and tree planting programs are funded by fees charged for planting material (trees) and planting services, surplus funds from other GRCA programs and services, and periodically, donations are also received through the Grand River Conservation Foundation (GRCF).